 He has been instrumental in growing the company’s People First culture through creating vision, leading change, building high performing teams and executing strategic approaches that drive enterprise-wide results.

 Prior to joining Oshkosh, Bryan was part of Bemis Company where he led various teams in sales, continuous improvement, transformation and marketing.
 Bryan studied at the University of Colorado at Boulder.

 Mark joined the board in 2016, after graduating from Leadership Oshkosh.
 He has worked at Blue Door Consulting in Oshkosh for eight years.
 He is the Programming Team Lead and a Full-Stack Web Developer.

 Born and raised in Milwaukee, he came to Oshkosh to attend UW Oshkosh, graduating from the College of Business in 2003.
 He has 15 years of web and software development experience, all with companies headquartered in the Fox Valley.

-Paulette Feld has represented the Winnebago County Labor Council on our board since 2016.
+Paulette Feld has represented the Fox Valley Area Labor Council on our board since 2016.
 She also serves on the allocations and community impact committee for OAUW.